andre-nguyen/Kiko-plus/_posts/2017-07-28-iarc-overview.md

 When top researchers don't show up, what's left?
 A large group of keen undergrads with little resources but a love for the technology, trying to understand subjects just out of their reach.

-### 2. The scenario is difficult to market
+### 2. The competition is difficult to market

 When doing media appearances or interviews the first question is usually: What is the IARC?
 The problem is you can't answer the question in only one or two sentences and have the interviewer completely understand, not only the challenge itself but also what the entire point is.
 In what real life scenario does a MAV have to herd roomba robots?
 Why is GPS denied navigation important?
 How does the roomba interaction work?
 How are you doing your localization?
 What are the practical applications of what you are developping? etc...
+Further more, the organizers don't publish global team rankings.
+So even when we finished first, we had difficulty marketing that fact since we didn't know our own standing vs the chinese arena.
+It is frustrating to have to explain year after year that nobody actually won the competition.

 The difficulty in marketing the competition directly translates to difficulty in getting sponsors to fund the project.